LowArtem/AspTemplate/README.md

 # Asp.net advanced app template

+## TODO: Deploy scripts and github actions are not working.

 This is a template solution for Web API development with ASP.NET.

 It has default structure and all important libraries installed and configured, such as: